embl-cba/imagej-courses/imagej-practical.md

 - object intensity measurements
 - in general: object **feature** measurements

-## Manual global thresholding
+## Activity: Manual global thresholding followed by "particle analysis"

-Configure ImageJ:
+In general, image segmentation typically is a two step process, where you
+- first identify all pixels that potentially belong to an object, and
+- second group pixels together belonging to the one object (you mayb have several objects in one image).

+In fluorescence microscopy image segmentation often is easy, because the objects of interest are simply brighter than the "background".

+Let's try:

-- [Process > Binary > Options]: [X] Black Background
+- Configure image segmentation settings [Process > Binary > Options]: [X] Black Background

-Example data:
-- [File > Open Samples > Blobs]
+- Open image "../image-inspection/B.tif" [File > Open]
-- [Image > Lookup Tables > Invert LUT]

-Workflow:
-- Manually adjust a threshold value
+- Manually adjust a threshold value [Image > Adjust > Threshold]
+	- You may press [Apply] but you do not have to; it also works with the "red" overlay.
-- Perform a "connected component analysis"
+- Perform a "connected component analysis"  [Analyze > Analyze Particles]
 	- Other wordings are: "object detection", "particle analysis"
-- Fiji commands:
-	- [Image > Adjust > Threshold]
-		- You may press [Apply] but you do not have to; it also works with the "red" overlay.
-	- [Analyze > Analyze Particles]
+- Run it again and explore the different options of the "Particle Analyzer"

-Discussion points:
+### Discussion

 - Single threshold vs. "gating"
 - Object size and shape filtering
 - Different types of object representations (pros and cons)

-## Automated global thresholding

-Sometimes, if you have many images to analyse, you may need automated methods that find the threshold for you.
-There are many good methods, but it is dangerous to apply them, and you always need to check if it worked!

-Workflow:
-- Apply automated thresholding

-Example data within Fiji:
-- [File > Open Samples > Blobs]
-	- [Image > Lookup Tables > Invert LUT]
-- [File > Open Samples > Hela cells]
-	- [Image > Color > Split Channels]
+# The signal to noise (S/N) ratio

+At the microscope, especially setting up a live cell experiment where you want to avoid photo-bleaching of your fluorophore, you typically wonder: "How good does the image need to be in order for me to be able to still segment the objects?"

+A very important concept in this regard is the signal to noise ratio (S/N), which, in my humble opinion, is often confused with the much less important signal to background ratio (S/B).

+Let's have a look:

-- [File > New Image]
+- Open "../signal-to-noise/hb2-mCherry.tif" [File > Open]
-	- [Process > Noise > Add Noise]

-Fiji commands:
-- [Image > Adjust > Auto Threshold]

-### Discussion

-- Many automated thresholding methods always find a threshold, even if there is only noise.

 ## Segmentation of noisy images